shelleywong/CSCI211-Course-Materials/Programs/program02.md

 ## Plan of Attack

 Work Step by Step:
 1. Create video.h with an empty class definition, using the `#ifndef`/`#endif` construct.
-[Lab 3](https://github.com/shelleywong/CSCI211-Course-Materials/blob/main/Labs/lab03.md#exercise-4-create-a-course-class) and the 211-starter-pack/211/lab03_object directory include a good starter example.
+[Lab 3](https://github.com/shelleywong/CSCI211-Course-Materials/blob/main/Labs/lab03.md#exercise-4-create-a-course-class) and the CSCI211 starter-repo `211/lab03_object/` directory include a good starter example.
 2. Create an empty video.cpp that includes video.h
 3. Create main.cpp and write an empty `main()` (a main function that does not do anything). main.cpp should also `#include "video.h"`.
-4. Create a `Makefile` (you may use the `Makefile` provided in 211-starter-pack/211/p2).
-Ensure the `Makefile` is in your current directory, and compile the assignment using the `make` utility.
+4. Make sure your `p2/` directory contains a `Makefile` (if not, create one using the provided examples), and compile the assignment using the `make` utility.
 If you named the files as specified above, double check that you only include `.h` files (never include a `.cpp` file).
 You can compile your program simply by typing "make" at the command prompt:
 ```
 $ make
 ```